eric1162004/react-testing-examples/dev note.md

 ## getByRole and queryByRole
 Use getByRole when you expect a specific element with a certain role to be present in your component.
 Use queryByRole when you're unsure if an element with a specific role exists or not.

+## Mock Server Worker
+We don't want to test our frontend with a live backend.
+Network connection can be slow.
+Backend can be offline
+`npm i -D msw@2.1.6`